reteo/Survival-Industry/Recipe.md

 #### Mechanics

 With all the difficulties provided, it might help to have some game mechanics to counterbalance them, right?
-Otherwide, we'll just have a hardcore pack.
+Otherwise, we'll just have a hardcore pack.

 By default, you do not have a way to sleep.
 Sheep will mob you if you hurt one.
 Starting Inventory mitigates the first night by providing you a sleeping bag from OpenBlocks to sleep.
 This sleeping bag won't change your spawn, though, so making a bed will still be important to long-term survival, but the sleeping bag is a way to reset the fatigue timer.